MaiLinhGroup/iot-weather-station/README.md

 ```

 - open `src/main.h` and replace the default values for WiFi with own WiFi credentials
-- depending on which IDE *(please check out the respective documentation)*, compile and flash the code to the board
+- depending on which IDE *(please check out the respective documentation)*, resolve the aforementioned dependencies, compile and flash the code to the board
 - open a serial monitor, if needed set `baud_rate: 115200` , and press the reset button on the MCU to reboot the MCU
 - after reboot the MCU will display its `IP address` in the serial monitor, enter/open this address in any browser to see weather station information